 Putting perennial crops to work for the environment

 Guillermo Hernandez Ramirez, assistant professor in the Department of Renewable Resources, is using his $1.07 million in funding and collaboration with a formidable team of researchers to focus on how perennial cereal crops will be the next technology innovation in sustainable agriculture, through analysis of the greenhouse-gas intensity footprint of perennial versus annual cropping systems.

-“The overarching theme of this project is to evaluate contrasting cropping system types as a whole,” said Hernandez Ramirez.
+“The overarching theme of this project is to evaluate contrasting cropping system types as a whole,” says Hernandez Ramirez.
 “We think this research could show clear differences between plant growth habits, which in turn will help industry develop protocols for carbon offset systems.”
 The information developed in this project will help to improve the National Greenhouse Inventory and the implementation of C Offset Protocols.

 Increasing the carbon-capturing capacity of soil